-On June 5, 2012, the Company entered into a Term Loan with Hercules Technology Growth Capital, Inc. ("Hercules"), under which the Company borrowed \$10.0 million.
+On June 5, 2012, the Company entered into the Term Loan with Hercules, under which the Company borrowed \$10.0 million.
 After the closing fees and expenses, the net proceeds to the Company were \$9.7 million.
 The Term Loan bears an interest rate equal to 11% plus the percentage, if any, by which the prime rate as reported by The Wall Street Journal exceeds 3.75%.
 The Company made interest-only payments from July 1, 2012 through October 31, 2012, after which the Company began repaying the Term Loan in equal monthly installments ending on December 1, 2014.
-The Term Loan is secured by substantially all of the Company's existing and future assets, including a mortgage on real property owned by the Company's wholly-owned subsidiary, ASC Devens LLC, and located at 64 Jackson Road, Devens, Massachusetts.
 In addition, Hercules received a warrant (the "First Warrant") to purchase 139,276 shares of common stock, exercisable at an initial strike price of \$3.59 per share, subject to adjustment, until December 5, 2017.
 Due to certain adjustment provisions within the warrant, it qualified for liability accounting and the fair value of \$0.4 million was recorded upon issuance, which the Company recorded as a debt discount and a warrant liability.
 The Company will pay an end of term fee of \$0.5 million upon the earlier of maturity or prepayment of the loan.
 The Company has accrued the term fee and recorded a corresponding amount into the debt discount.
+In addition, the Company incurred \$0.3 million of legal and origination costs in the year ended March 31, 2013, which have been recorded as a debt discount.
 The total debt discount including the First Warrant, end of term fee and legal and origination costs of \$1.2 million is being amortized into interest expense over the term of the Term Loan using the effective interest method.
-Under this method, interest expense is recognized each period until the debt discount reaches maturity.
-During the three months ended June 30, 2014 and 2013, the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan of \$0.1 million, respectively.
+Under this method, interest expense is recognized each period until the debt instrument reaches maturity.
+During the three and six months ended September 30, 2014, the Company recorded non-cash interest expense for amortization of the debt discount related to the Term Loan of \$0.1 million, respectively.
+During the three and six months ended September 30, 2013, the Company recorded non-cash interest expense for amortization of the debt discount relat